arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 ### Enabling the Pedestal module

-To make our application into an HTTP server, we'll need add the [arachne-pedestal](../modules/arachne-pedestal.md) Arachne module to our app.
+To make our application into an HTTP server, we'll need to add the [arachne-pedestal](../modules/arachne-pedestal.md) Arachne module to our app.
 [Pedestal](http://pedestal.io) is an industrial strength HTTP server for Clojure, and Arachne wraps it, inheriting the benefits that it provides.

 <aside>
 <p>The <code>arachne-pedestal</code> module uses Pedestal, as do many of Arachne's official modules, because we needed to pick <i>some</i> http server and Pedestal fit the bill nicely.
 However, there's nothing about Arachne itself that requires Pedestal; in theory you could also (for example) build an "arachne-ring" module to fill the same role.
 Most of Arachne's container-agnostic HTTP concepts and handling code is already pulled out into a separate <code>arachne-http</code> module (which <code>arachne-pedestal</code> depends on) and could be freely reused.</p>